envoyproxy/gateway/docs/latest/user/secure-gateways.md

 # RSA + ECDSA Dual stack certificates

-This guide gives a walkthrough to generate RSA and ECDSA derived certificates and keys for the Server, which can then be configured in the Gateway listener, to terminate TLS traffic.
+This section gives a walkthrough to generate RSA and ECDSA derived certificates and keys for the Server, which can then be configured in the Gateway listener, to terminate TLS traffic.

 ## Prerequisites

 Follow the steps from the [Quickstart Guide](quickstart.md) to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTP.

-Follow the steps in the [Secure Gateways](secure-gateways.md) guide to generate self-signed RSA derived Server certificate and private key, and configure those in the Gateway listener configuration to terminate HTTPS traffic.
+Follow the steps in the [TLS Certificates](secure-gateways.md#tls-certificates) section in the guide to generate self-signed RSA derived Server certificate and private key, and configure those in the Gateway listener configuration to terminate HTTPS traffic.

 ## Pre-checks